Amitabh Bachchan: Return to success (2000–present)

 In 2017, he appeared in the third instalment of the Sarkar film series: Ram Gopal Varma's Sarkar 3.
 That year, he started filming for the swashbuckling action-adventure film Thugs of Hindostan with Aamir Khan, Katrina Kaif and Fatima Sana Shaikh which released in November 2018.
 He co-starred with Rishi Kapoor in 102 Not Out, a comedy drama film directed by Umesh Shukla based on a Gujarati play of the same name written by Saumya Joshi.
 This film released in May 2018 and reunited him with Kapoor onscreen after a gap of 27 years.

 In 2019, Bachchan appeared in Sujoy Ghosh's mystery thriller Badla.
 The film did a lifetime business of ₹1.38 billion worldwide to emerge a box office hit.
 The following year, he co-starred alongside Ayushmann Khurana in Shoojit Sircar's comedy drama Gulabo Sitabo, which won him Filmfare Award for Best Actor (Critics).
 He then collaborated with Emraan Hashmi for Chehre (2021), a critical and commercial failure.

-The next year, Bachchan had five releases, out of which Ayan Mukerji's highly anticipated fantasy action-adventure film Brahmāstra: Part One – Shiva proved to be a hit as well as the highest-grossing Hindi film of 2022 while Jhund, Runway 34 and Uunchai didn't do well at ticket counters, but met with critical acclaim.
-In 2024, he played Ashwatthama in Nag Ashwin's Kalki 2898 AD, marking his Telugu debut.
+The next year, Bachchan had five releases, out of which Ayan Mukerji's highly anticipated fantasy action-adventure film Brahmāstra: Part One – Shiva proved to be a hit as well as the highest-grossing Hindi film of 2022 while Jhund, Runway 34 and Uunchai did not do well at the box office, but met with critical acclaim.
 In 2024, he played Ashwatthama in Nag Ashwin's Kalki 2898 AD, marking his Telugu debut.
 Made on a budget of ₹600 crore, it opened to positive reception with Bachchan receiving immense praise for his performance.
 At the box office, it grossed more than ₹1000 crore to emerge a superhit as well as the second highest-grossing Indian film of 2024.